 Overview

-On your INCI deck this active reads as Copper Tripeptide-1; on a peptide chemist's bench it is GHK-Cu, the Gly-His-Lys sequence chelating a single Cu(II) (CAS 89030-95-5, MW 340.39, originally identified in human plasma fractions in 1973).
+On your INCI deck this active reads as Copper Tripeptide-1; on a peptide chemist's bench it is GHK-Cu, the Gly-His-Lys sequence chelating a single Cu(II) (CAS 89030-95-5, MW 401.9 for the copper complex; 340.4 for the free tripeptide; originally identified in human plasma fractions in 1973).
 What matters at the formulation desk is what those facts mean for a serum, eye cream, or post-procedure ampoule on a launch calendar: a strikingly blue, water-soluble active that signals dermal-repair pathways at use levels measured in tenths of a percent, ships with a finished INCI dossier, and behaves predictably when you treat its copper coordination with respect.
 Pepoderma writes its GHK-Cu spec for the people doing the formulating.
 Recommended use level sits in the 0.05–0.5% window for leave-on serums and 0.1–1.0% for richer eye and recovery creams, dose-adjusted around the rest of the active stack.
 The water phase is the right home; carriers should be chelator-free (no EDTA, no strong AHA loading), kept in the pH 5.5–7.0 working range, and ordered so reductive antioxidants — ascorbate, glutathione, sulfite preservatives — sit on a different polarity layer or are dosed downstream.
 The active is a clean partner in anionic and non-ionic emulsions and tolerates most lecithin and polyglyceryl emulsifier systems; cationic bases (quat-stabilised conditioners, some scalp serums) sequester the copper and are worth a compatibility screen before commit.
 Sample sizes are sized for the way indie brands actually develop: 25 g for first-pass benchtop trials, 100 g to lock the carrier, 500 g to bridge into pilot batches, then bulk for production.
 Each shipment carries the INCI name, CAS, allergen and trace-impurity sheet for CPNP and equivalent cosmetic notifications, plus a formulation-notes card.
-Our cosmetic chemists' walk-through lives in the [GHK-Cu formulation guide](/journal/ghk-cu-cosmetic-formulation-guide).
+Our cosmetic chemists' walk-through lives in the [GHK-Cu formulation guide](/journal/ghk-cu-formulators-field-guide).

 Who buys this, and why